abraunegg/onedrive/docs/usage.md

 	- Timeshift
 	- ZFS or Btrfs snapshots

-2. Use `--dry-run` before performing a real `--resync`
+2. Use `--dry-run` before a real `--resync`

-   This allows you to preview all intended changes without modifying your filesystem.
+   Allows you to preview all intended changes without modifying your filesystem.

 3. Enable the Recycle Bin feature

-   Configure the client configuration with `use_recycle_bin = "true"`.
-When this is enabled:
+   Set `use_recycle_bin = "true"` in your application configuration.
+When enabled:
-    - Online deletions received from OneDrive via the Graph API are moved to the FreeDesktop.org-compliant system Trash rather than being removed permanently from your disk
+    - Online deletions received from OneDrive via the Graph API are moved to the FreeDesktop.org-compliant system Trash rather than being permanently deleted from your disk.

 4. Avoid using `--resync` unnecessarily

-   Only use it in the following scenarios:
+   Only use it:
     - When the client explicitly requests it, or
 	- When you’ve confirmed, via logs or sync status, that the local state has become invalid